 A Composite Domain is a logical grouping of individual Domains.
 Often single Domains cannot be validated alone or need additional context for an exact validation.

-If, for example, you want to validate a postal code for Germany, you can work with different rules such as a defined length, you can also store all postal codes of Germany in one domain.
-For a reasonable validation, however, you also need the street name, house number and city in the rules.
+If, for example, you want to validate a postal code for Germany, you can work with different rules such as defined length.
+You can also store all postal codes of for Germany in one Domain.
+For a reasonable validation, however, you also need the street name, house number, and city defined within the rules.

-If you not only want to validate data but also enrich it, you need different domains that represent the input data and domains in which the enriched data can be stored.
-For example, you can define the domains Street, Postalcode, City, Country as well as Latitude and Longitude for a geodata enrichment.
+If you not only want to validate data but also enrich it, you need different Domains that represent the input data and Domains in which the enriched data can be stored.
+For example, you can define the Domains “number”, “country code”, and “area code” for a phone number enrichment.

 A Composite Domain can be created with its corresponding button in the “Build & Merge” group.
 Select the Knowledge Base the Composite Domain should be part of and add at least two Domains to it.